-Your profit and loss statement (also knows as your P&L or income statement) is the most popular and most common financial statement in any business plan.
+What is a profit and loss statement?
+Your profit and loss statement (also known as your P&L or income statement) is the most popular and most common financial statement in any business plan.
 It’s the financial statement that bankers and investors will flip to first when they’re reviewing your business plan.

 The P&L tells you if your company is profitable or not.
 It starts with a summary of your revenue, details your costs and expenses, and then shows the all-important “bottom line”—your net profit.
 Want to know if you’re in the red or in the black?
 Just flip to your P&L and look at the bottom.